-The Degree of Bachelor of Music is governed by Resolutions of the University Court.
-The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 583, which at the time of going to print is in draft form, are as follows:
+The Degree of Bachelor of Music is governed by Resolutions of the University Court which came into effect on 1 September 2008.
+The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 584 are as follows:

-- 1. The Degree of Bachelor of Music (BMus) may be awarded by the University of Glasgow in the Faculty of Arts either as a General Degree or as a Degree with Honours in such designations as may be prescribed by Regulations. - 2.
-The award of the Degree shall be governed by the Generic Undergraduate Regulations which are governed by Resolution No. 582 of the University Court. - 3.
-The Senate may make supplementary regulations governing the award of the Degree which are subject to the approval of the University Court these shall be as stated under 'Regulations' below. - 4.
-The Degree shall not be conferred upon persons who have not satisfied the terms of these Regulations, and shall not be conferred honoris causa except in the conditions contained in Ordinance of the University Court No. 109 (Glasgow No. 28). - The early exit awards of Diploma of Higher Education and Certificate of Higher Education are also included in the Regulations.
+- 1. The Degree of Bachelor of Music (BMus) may be awarded by the Senate of the University of Glasgow in the Faculty of Arts as a General Degree and as a Degree with Honours, in such designations as may be prescribed by Regulations. - 2.
+The award of the Degree shall be governed by Resolution No. 582 "Generic Regulations for the award of Degrees gained by the successful completion of Undergraduate Programmes", which came into effect on and from 1 September 2008 together with such Supplementary Regulations as are contained in this Resolution No. 584 "Degree of Bachelor of Music".
+The Supplementary Regulations are set out in the Schedule of Regulations attached to this Resolution. - The Degree shall not be conferred upon persons who have not satisfied the terms of these Regulations, and shall not be conferred honoris causa except in the conditions contained in Ordinance of the University Court No. 109 (Glasgow No. 28). - 4.
+The early exit awards of Diploma of Higher Education and Certificate of Higher Education are also included in the Regulations.